 White eyeshadow plus a winged eyeliner is an A+ combination.
 This look is stunning for any special event you might have coming up.
 Focusing on the inner corners of the eyes, apply the white shadow to ensure it brightens up the eye before applying liquid eyeliner.
 The two together work perfectly for a chic finish that will ultimately turn heads.

-When wanting to enhance other eyeshadow colors, white can truly draw attention by adding it as a subtle detail.
-The thin, white line shown here allows the other shadow colors to stand out in their own unique way.
-If you can't commit to wearing white all over the lids, add tiny touches of it with your other shadow colors to create something different.
+When wanting to enhance other eyeshadow colors, white can truly draw attention by as a subtle detail.
+The thin, white line shown here allows the other shades to stand out in their own unique way.
+If you can't commit to wearing white all over the lids, add tiny touches of it to create something different.

 Just The Lid

 There's something so beautiful about white eyeshadow all over the lid—past the crease—as this look is incredibly regal paired with bright red lipstick.
 Focusing on keeping the dimension only on the eyelid is a chic way to wear white that really stands out.
-You can use any texture for this whether you are more comfortable with something that sparkles, or prefer a matte finish instead.
+You can use any texture for this, whether you're more comfortable with something that sparkles or prefer a matte finish.

 If you want to wear white eyeshadow but need to break yourself in slowly, try using it as an eyeliner first.
 You can make the line as thin or thick as you want, and the easiest way to go about it is by applying a cream white eyeshadow to the lash line with an angled brush, or use a liquid eyeliner like Stila's All Day Waterproof Liquid Liner ($23) in Snow.
 Once you get the hang of wearing white, you'll be experimenting with eyeshadow looks in no time.